 The shape and angle of the device are designed to break easily and automatically.
 The auto-locking mode is engaged when the climber falls.
 To release the rope, you use your thumb to pull the lip of the device away from you and continue the normal belay.
 Even though the test shows that a belayer can let go of the rope when the brake is engaged, Mammut strongly encourages the belayer should always have the brake hand on the rope no matter what.

 The Smart Alpine all together is another versatile device that can be used for indoor gyms and outdoor climbing for trad and ice.
 It is an outstanding tool for a great price.
 The current MSRP for the Smart Alpine is $49.95.

 I found a great video on how to use the Smart Alpine Belay Device from WeighMyRack.com.

 To learn more about the Smart Alpine, please click on my Mammut Smart Alpine Belay Device Review.

-Although they are assisted braking device, still always keep your braking hand on the rope and be aware / alert of your climber at all time.
+Although they are assisted braking devices, still always keep your braking hand on the rope and be aware/alert of your climber at all times.

 It is fun to shop and chooses.
 Now that you see the latest available assisted braking belay device, what would you choose?
 I love to hear your thoughts or questions.
 Please leave them below.